Living in Mexico. EVERYTHING you need to know (and then some)

 Over the past several years as Mexico continued to grow, Walmart online hit the scene, guaranteeing (at the time) that what they sold online was not sold in stores.
 For the most part I believed them because I looked.
 We have two large Walmarts (not to mention their Sam’s Club and warehouse versions) where I live, and I never did find those online items being sold in local stores.

 Most recently, Amazon Mexico hit the market, who, for the first year, didn’t have much in the way of well, anything really.
-But during year two forward, they became outfitted with a plethora of vendors offering everything and anything you can imagine…and for comparable prices.
+But during year two forward, they have filled their pages with a plethora of vendors offering everything and anything you can imagine…and for comparable prices.

-When I want something specific, say cotton sheets for example (which are extremely difficult to find locally since most things are a cotton-polyester mix, which is a nightmare in the heat), I can key in my search on all three sites and pick the best product and the best price, which more times than not, is Amazon Mexico.
+When I want something specific, say cotton sheets for example (which are extremely difficult to find locally since most things are a cotton-polyester blend, which is a nightmare in the heat), I can key in my search on all three sites and pick the best product and the best price.

 Another great thing about shopping these online sites in particular, no import fees.
-The items are already here or are made here.
-Not only does that save on import fees, it also saves huge on shipping costs and time, often allowing home deliveries in only a few days.
+The items are already here in the country.
+Not only does that save on import fees, it also saves on shipping costs and time, often allowing home deliveries in only a few days.